SaschaZeGerman/loginbuddy/README.md

 ![alt overview](doc/simple_overview_01.png)

 ## Benefits

 * **Simple to use** solution for social login letting you focus on your most important aspects of your app value
 * Adding new OpenID Provider **within minutes** through configuration instead of error prone coding
 * Provides a **normalized and stable interface** for your app through protocol and parameter mapping behind the scene
-* The web application **only needs to connect to Loginbuddy locally** and not to external servers
+* The web application **only needs to connect to Loginbuddy** and not to external servers
-*** Flexible deployment options** with Loginbuddy running as standalone OpenID Connect proxy server or as a sidecar container.
+* **Flexible deployment options** with Loginbuddy running as standalone OpenID Connect proxy server or as a sidecar container
-* Support of **OpenID Connect Dynamic Registration** to provide users with option to use the OpenID Configuration URL of their own provider.
+* Support of **OpenID Connect Dynamic Registration** to provide users with option to use the OpenID Configuration URL of their own provider
-* **Enhanced security** as Loginbuddy validates a request as strict as possible in order to reduce the number of invalid requests being sent to OpenID Providers.
+* **Enhanced security** as Loginbuddy validates a request as strict as possible in order to reduce the number of invalid requests being sent to OpenID Providers
-* **Enforces HTTPS** and runs with a security manager to leverage best practices security polices with minimal privilage.
+* **Enforces HTTPS** and runs with a security manager to leverage best practices security polices with minimal privilage
 * **No stored private keys** by leveraging on-the fly key-generation with Let's Enrypt

 # Getting started

 Loginbuddy offers multiple ways of getting started depending on your objective.
-You can run online demos or take pre-canned demo for a spin on local machine.
+You can run online demos or take pre-canned demos for a spin on your local machine.
 You can clone the repo and start setting up Loginbuddy for your application or you can start contributing to Loginbuddy with your own use cases.

 ## Run the online demo

 There is an online demo of Loginbuddy here: [https://client.loginbuddy.net](https://client.loginbuddy.net).
 The demo simulates a client, a social login provider (called 'FAKE') and uses Loginbuddy.

-Note: It can be offline at times if something breaks or new updates are being pushed and the SLA is best-effort.
+**Note**: It can be offline at times if something breaks or new updates are being pushed.

 ## Run the pre-canned demo setup locally

 The sample setup consists of three components:
 - Loginbuddy
 - Sample web application